-- System leaks may not always be visible.
-An unseen system leak will become obvious if boiler pressure decreases when make up valve is closed. - All system leaks must be repaired immediately.
-Constant introduction of make up water will introduce dissolved oxygen, resulting in accelerated boiler corrosion. - Primary/Secondary piping must be used if any of the recommended antifreeze solutions found below are used.
+leak will become obvious if boiler pressure decreases when make up valve is closed.

+- •All system leaks must be repaired immediately.
+Constant introduction of make up water will introduce dissolved oxygen, resulting in accelerated boiler corrosion. - •It is recommended that Primary/Secondary piping be used with any of the recommended antifreeze solutions found in this manual.
 See the Piping & Wiring Diagram Appendix.